Hotels4Teams

 Are there extended-stay hotels near Pajarito Mountain SKI Area?

-Yes — Homewood Suites by Hilton Santa Fe-North (36.07 mi) offers a full kitchen and on-site laundry.
+Yes — Homewood Suites by Hilton Santa Fe-North (36.07 mi, from $179/night) is an extended-stay property near Pajarito Mountain SKI Area, with full kitchens and on-site laundry.

 Which hotels near Pajarito Mountain SKI Area are pet-friendly?